prenzelprinz/Visual-3D-Print-Error-Detection/README.md

 This Idea ist not new and also has been done before but we and my colleague want to implent it ourself.
 We are trying to use an allready labeld Dataset from Kaggle where the Camera is directly mounted to the Nozzle which is maybe not Ideal for detecting failes of the whole Print but it could be used for first layer print fail detection.
 Further more what could be also done with this setup is tuneing in the Printing paramtes live (this has also be doen befoere)

 # Camera Mount
-The Camera is how i allready mentioned directly mounted to the print-head via a 3D-Printed mount https://www.printables.com/de/model/17993-prusa-mk3s-55mm-nozzle-camera-mount
+The Camera is how i allready mentioned directly mounted to the print-head via a 3D-Printed mount https://www.printables.com/de/model/17993-prusa-mk3s-55mm-nozzle-camera-mount :

 ![prusa_i3_mk3s_endocamera_mount_17993](https://github.com/prenzelprinz/Visual-3D-Print-Error-Detection/assets/132297533/261fa786-227b-4fea-8149-536212d40aad)

 This mount may be not the perfect mount for the camera postion and image we generate trough that.
 There are many alternatives on Printables and if none of them match our Requierments we could design one ourself

-We tried another setup because it matched more the angel and generell type of pictures of the Kaggle dataset.
+We tried another setup and mount because we thought it would match the angel and generell type of pictures of the Kaggle dataset more https://www.printables.com/de/model/48381-prusa-mk3s-nozzle-camera-mount-no-support-required:
 ![endoholder](https://github.com/prenzelprinz/Visual-3D-Print-Error-Detection/assets/132297533/51e9bb7a-48fd-4496-a051-a5fb4b7486bd)

 In the end we went back to the original mount becasue its image and angle turend out to be the best.Nonetheless we used the enhanced version of it with a screw which secures agianst rotation of the camera which asures a stable image.